n-rook/osfe-hell-overhaul/README.md

 This mod is designed to spruce up the later hell passes in One Step From Eden!
 Currently, the later hell passes increase rapidly in difficulty and affect the balance of the game in odd ways.

 This mod is recommended for any player who has unlocked Hell Pass 13.
-It doesn't change anything before HP11, so there's no reason to play it if you aren't playing on that difficulty yet.
+It doesn't change anything before then, so there's no reason to play it if you aren't playing on that difficulty yet.

 This mod is still in development; I haven't uploaded it to the Steam Workshop yet, because I haven't tested it enough to be sure it won't break things horribly.

 ## Changes

-### 11
-The new Hell Pass 11 replaces the existing one.
-Instead of all hostages turning evil, it adds an evil hostage to any battle zone that doesn't have one already.
-Hostages show up in half of all battle zones, so this keeps a similar number of evil hostages in the game while preserving all the good ones.
-The intent here is to preserve the fun puzzle of keeping hostages around in battles.

 ### 13
 The new Hell Pass 13 just increases the tier to 3, making a more gradual increase in difficulty.